By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Two types of therapists, occupational and physical, get confused with the psychotherapists that do mental health work.

-Physical therapists, as the name implies work on rehabilitation of the body.
+Physical therapists, as the name implies, work on the rehabilitation of the body.
 So if you are in a car accident and lose a limb they could help you regain your abilities, adjust to a prosthetic limb or strengthen remaining muscles.
 This is my understanding and if there are physical therapists out there who would care to add to that understanding feel free to leave comments.

 That same person, grieving and depressed over the loss of the limb might also see a rehab counselor who would help them with the psychological adjustment to living without that limb.
 That rehab counselor might also help with career counseling to find that person a new job they could do despite the loss of a body part.